mtahmed/meta-tc-llvm/README.md

 git clone https://github.com/mtahmed/meta-tc-llvm.git
 ```

+This `meta-tc-llvm` layer and the `poky-clang` tree that it is used with do not
+have a recipe to build clang (yet) and rely on the user providing their own
+pre-built clang.
+There are two ways to achieve this:

+#### Install clang on host OS

+Simply installing clang on the host OS is sufficient if you do not want to build
+clang yourself.
+This does require that the clang provided by the host OS has
+all targets enabled (`--enable-targets=all` option).

+#### Build clang yourself

-Then build clang and install to `poky/meta-tc-llvm` directory so that the
+One can also build clang themselves and install to `poky/meta-tc-llvm`
-`poky/meta-tc-llvm/bin/` has the llvm+clang binaries and `poky/meta-tc-llvm/lib`
+directory (so that the `poky/meta-tc-llvm/bin/` has the llvm+clang binaries and
-has the llvm+clang libraries.
+`poky/meta-tc-llvm/lib` has the llvm+clang libraries.)

 ## Usage